Americans with Disabilities Act (ADA)

 When research needs call for materials beyond the scope of our robust digital collections, the library again steps in to aid students with our various document delivery and interlibrary loan programs.
 Although our lack of a large physical circulating collection of books and journals keeps us from fully participating in interlibrary loan programs, we have put innovative book borrowing, and article/chapter delivery services into place to meet this student need.
 Saybrook has an arrangement by which students are able to borrow physical books from the University of Washington Libraries, and have those books delivered directly to their homes.
 Through subsidized document delivery services, the Saybrook library is able to procure copies of journal articles and book chapters for students at a very low cost ($15/request passed on to students) and with quick turnaround times.

-With both information resources and library services provided at levels much more commonly found at larger universities, Saybrook University has established a solid information resource foundation, on top of which our students are able to construct
+With both information resources and library services provided at levels much more commonly found at larger universities, Saybrook University has established a solid information resource foundation, on top of which out students are supported in their exploring, discovery, learning and research tasks and projects.

 Policy on Academic Honesty (Plagiarism) and Authorship